How to Make a Slip Knot in Crochet

 Learning how to crochet a slip knot is easy!
 This step-by-step tutorial will show you two easy ways about how to create a slip knot, which is a basic beginning step of most crochet patterns.
-After you master this basic technique, be sure to check out my crochet stitch guides for even more stitch tutorials, so you can start creating some unique and fun crochet designs.
+After you master this basic technique, be sure to check out my other crochet stitch guides for even more stitch tutorials, so you can start creating some unique and fun crochet designs.

 To successfully crochet a slip knot, you will need a few crochet tools and the slip knot tutorial (shown using two different methods), which is below.
-A slip knot is important to learn because it is how you start most crochet projects and is one of the first crochet techniques a beginner should learn.
+A crochet slip knot is important to learn because it is how you start most crochet projects and is one of the first crochet techniques a beginner should learn.

 Materials to Make a Slip Knot